Understanding Angry Outbursts in Elderly Adults

-- Communication difficulties can also be a big trigger for angry outbursts.
+- Communication difficulties can also be a big trigger for angry outbursts in elderly adults.
 If your loved one feels like no one is listening to them or they can’t express themselves, it can leave them feeling helpless and misunderstood.

 - Medication side effects can also play a role in angry outbursts and mood swings.
 If your loved one is taking medication for a chronic condition, be sure to ask their doctor about potential side effects such as mood swings and irritability.

 - Realizing you can’t take care of things quite the way you used to can be difficult to process.
 If your loved one feels like they’re losing their independence, it can lead to feelings of frustration and resentment.

 How to deal with your senior’s angry outbursts.